In the cold, pre-dawn hours, what farmer crawling out of bed doesn't wish he could just press a button and have some electronic machine milk the cows?

 A soft rotating brush comes in between the cow's hind legs to wash the udders.
 After the brush retracts, the milking cluster (the portion of the equipment holding the milking unit) moves into position.
 The teat cups move about until they are in the proper position, according to data already stored into the computer.

 The teat cups rise into position and the milking begins.
-When completed, they retract and the milking cluster moves back to its original position, where it is washed in preparation for the next milking.
+When completed, they retract and the milking cluster moves back to its original position, where it is washed.

 The carriage, positioning panels, kick bars and floor boards retract, too.
 A gate opens and the cow heads out to make room for the next.